Fahrpanzer: Specifications

 Beginning in 1878 the German industrialist Hermann Gruson's company located in Magdeburg, Germany specialized in the design and construction of armored gun turrets for fortifications.
 In 1892 Gruson's company merged with Krupp which greatly increased production capacity and the market for their designs.
 Gruson works turrets could be found in fortifications in Austria-Hungary, Belgium, Denmark, Germany, and Italy.
 One of his company's products was the Fahrpanzer, which was a type of mobile armored pillbox.

-As designed, the Fahrpanzer was mounted on narrow gauge railroad trucks and was wheeled along 60 cm military gauge tracks to its battle station.
+As designed, the Fahrpanzer was mounted on narrow gauge railroad tracks and was wheeled along 60 cm military gauge tracks to its battle station.
 When not in use it would be pushed into a protective bunker to avoid damage during heavy bombardment.
 The Fahrpanzer was not autonomous: as originally designed it could only be pushed into place and rearmed from outside.
 It is not clear whether in practice any Fahrpanzer were retrofitted to be self-propelled or self-reloading.
 However, artillery pieces of any kind were in short supply during World War I, and many Fahrpanzers were removed from their fortifications and installed in forward trenches by the Germans.

 For road transport, the Fahrpanzers had purpose-built horse-drawn carriages.
 Most export models of the Fahrpanzer were sold with such a carriage, and it appears some export Fahrpanzer remained affixed to their carriages for the duration of their military career.
 All Fahrpanzer were fully armored and operated by a two-man crew.
 They may have been positioned and rearmed by the gun crew, or by handlers stationed outside the weapon.
 In any event, the lack of self-propulsion and self-rearming capability placed its operators at risk.
 The Fahrpanzer could have benefitted from continued development to equip it with such capabilities, however, the emergence of fully autonomous armored tanks on the battlefield effectively rendered the concept obsolete.
 A period illustration clearly showing several remote-controlled, machine gun-armed Fahrpanzer engaged in trench warfare does exist, however, no photos or documents exist to suggest the idea ever evolved past the conceptual stage.